Friedrichskoog

-Friedrichskoog (Friechskouch) is a municipality in the district of Dithmarschen, in Schleswig-Holstein, Germany.
+Friedrichskoog (/de/; Friechskouch) is a municipality in the district of Dithmarschen, in Schleswig-Holstein, Germany.
 It is situated near the outflow of the Elbe into the North Sea, approximately 25 km southwest of Heide, and 25 km northeast of Cuxhaven.

-The municipality is located in and named after the polder (Koog), which was named in honour of King Frederick VII of Denmark.
+The municipality is located in and named after the koog (polder), which was named in honour of King Frederick VII of Denmark.